Vnon246/ArduClock/README.md

 All the code of the proyect its available below for free and licensed under a GPL V3 license, that means that you can make part of it by helping us debugging code, or even making your own versions!
 Remember that you are an essential part here

-We hope you learn something new with us, that its what motivate us to keep working and making! :).Also you are free to apport new ideas to the proyect, this is a community proyect made by makers for makers
+We hope you learn something new with us, that is what motivate us to keep working and making! :).Also you are free to apport new ideas to the proyect, this is a community proyect made by makers for makers

 Keep making!